Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group supercohomology theory: Fixed-point wavefunctions of FSPT phases

 { }

-Finally, our 3D fixed-point state is a superposition of those basis states on all possible triangulations $\cT$:
+Finally, our 3D fixed-point state is a superposition of those basis states with all possible triangulations $\cT$.

-In section~\ref{sec:3D:fSPT}, we will derive the rules of wavefucntion renormalization generated by FSLU transformations.
-We will also obtain the conditions for fixed point wavefunction and show how to construct all FSPT states with total symmetry $G_f=G_b\times \mathbb Z_2^f$ on arbitrary triangulations in 3D.
+In section~\ref{sec:3D:fSPT}, we derive the rules of wavefunction renormalization generated by FSLU transformations.
+We also obtain the conditions for fixed-point wavefunction and show how to construct all FSPT states with total symmetry $G_f=G_b\times \mathbb Z_2^f$ on arbitrary triangulations in 3D.